Porting HEP Parameterized Calorimeter Simulation Code to GPUs

-The fact that the GPU code does not offload simulation of forward detector layers is shown in the case of \texttt{$\eta_{min}$=3.4} where most of the simulation calculation was done on the host because they not only have small numbers of hits but are also mostly on the forward detector layers.
-Therefore in this case the GPU codes are even slower due to overheads of loading geometry etc. We can see that for the data file with more hits, such as electrons and photons with higher energy and smaller $\eta$, both GPU and group simulation (Column GPU$_g$) can reduce total run time by 40-50\% compare to CPU code.
-For the event loop part of the run, GPU code can run faster than CPU code by a factor of 6-8 while group simulation can improve this by another factor of 2-3.
+It is important to note that the ATLAS forward calorimeters, with acceptance $3.1 < |\eta| < 4.9$, are not considered in this version of FastCaloSim.
+As a result, the electron sample with $\eta_\text{min}=3.4$ shows comparable event loop times for CPU and GPU$_{(g)}$.
+We can see that for the data file with more hits, such as electrons and photons with higher energy and smaller $\eta$, both GPU and group simulation, GPU$_g$, can reduce total run time by 40-50\% compared to CPU code.
+For the event loop part of the run, GPU code can run faster than CPU code by a factor of 6--8 while group simulation can improve this by another factor of 2--3.
 For input data with fewer hits, such as Pions, the gain is less.
 For the multi-particle data we found that in the simulation, half of the layers only received 1 hit and many layers have small numbers of hits, with the average hit count to be about 50.
 This is due to many low energy particles in each event, resulting in a low GPU simulation rate.
 Furthermore, a lot more parametrization data need to be loaded onto the GPU due to the variety of particles, energies and angles.
 Hence in this case the speedup on event loop is only a factor of 1.2 for GPU code and 1.9 for GPU$_g$ code.